shrutidoshi94/Google-Data-Analytics-Professional-Certificate/CaseStudy1: Cyclistic Bike Share/README.md

 - Weather data to confirm seasonal ride behavior
 - Marketing campaign data to measure past promotion effectiveness
 - Repeat casual user IDs to identify high-potential conversion targets

+## Conclusion

+This analysis provides valuable insights into the preferences and behaviors of Cyclistic members and casual riders.
+By tailoring strategies to the identified differences and preferences, Cyclistic can effectively convert casual riders into potential members.
+Additional data would help confirm or refine the above conclusions.